ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   - Can be divided up in multiple keys, entered separately by different users
   - _Never stored by Vault_

-> **Summary:** Vault data is encrypted using the encryption key in the keyring; the keyring is encrypted by the master key; and the master key is encrypted by the unseal key
+> **Summary:** Vault data is encrypted using the encryption key in the keyring; the keyring
+> is encrypted by the master key; and the master key is encrypted by the unseal key.
+The unseal
+> keys is kept in an external and secure location.

 #### Vault Seal Options